Coha05/0g-testnet/validator/Validator.md

 sudo systemctl restart 0gd.service sudo journalctl -u 0gd -f
 ```
-# Upgrade Validator to higher version with Cosmovisor
+# Upgrade Validator to higher version with Cosmovisor if it not auto-upgrade
 **Download the exact binary url NOT compile, also change the service systemd as your service**
+**Upgrade before block `616000` will not work**
 **Make sure your service look like this:**
 ```
 [Unit]